brightway-lca/brightway2/docs/index.rst

 Basically, Brightway2 is for you if your project lies at the intersection of LCA and your imagination.

-.. warning:: These instructions are for the development version of Brightway2 - some things might not work as intended!
-Please email cmutel@gmail.com with bug reports or frustrated desires.
-See also the list of :ref:`knownissues`

 .. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.

 Understanding the manual